eonu/sequentia/docs/sections/classifiers/gmmhmm.rst

 The covariance matrix type can be specified by a string parameter ``covariance_type`` in the :class:`~GMMHMM` constructor that takes values `'spherical'`, `'diag'`, `'full'` or `'tied'`.
-The various types are explained well in this `StackExchange answer <https://stats.stackexchange.com/a/326678>`_, and summarized in the below image (also courtesy of the same StackExchange answerer).
+The various types are explained well `here <https://stats.stackexchange.com/a/326678>`_, and summarized in the below image (also courtesy of the author of the response in the previous link).

 .. image:: /_static/covariance_types.png
     :alt: Covariance Types